-One of the most talented young skiers on the planet, Gagnon secured her first World Cup podium in 2012 when she finished third in slalom in Are, Sweden.
-Tipped to be a medal contender at the 2014 Sochi Olympic Winter Games, Gagnon is a true all-rounder who competes in all five disciplines.
-She has 10 Canadian titles and is the reigning national champion in slalom, giant slalom, and super-G. The Lac-Etchemin, Que., native has a passion for the outdoors and loves mountain biking and hiking.
+A hugely-talented all-rounder who competes in all five disciplines, Gagnon made history this season when she became the first Canadian to win a super combined World Cup race.
+She secured her first World Cup podium in slalom in 2012 and has developed into a consistent contender.
+Tipped to be a medal threat at the 2014 Sochi Olympic Winter Games, Gagnon has 10 Canadian titles and is the reigning national champion in slalom, giant slalom, and super-G. The Lac-Etchemin, Que., native has a passion for the outdoors and loves mountain biking and hiking.

 3rd – Slalom – FIS World Cup – Are, SWE (2012)